 - 1/4 cup white long grain rice

 - 2 carrots sliced

 - 1 Lime sliced wedges for serving

 - Corn tortillas for serving

 - optional 1 avocado sliced

-- While the chicken is simmering, in a separate pan, heat the oil medium heat, add rice and cook, stirring occasionally, until browned, about 2-3 minutes.
+- In a separate pan, heat up the oil on medium heat, add rice and cook, stirring occasionally, until browned, about 2-3 minutes.
 Be careful not to burn it.

 - Add chopped onion and continue cooking until onion is translucent, for about 2 minutes.